3lvis/Networking/README.md

 **Networking** stores the download image in the Caches folder.
 It also uses NSCache internally so it doesn't have to download the same image again and again.

-If you want to remove the downloaded image so it downloads again.
-You can do it like this:
+If you want to remove the downloaded image you can do it like this:

 ```swift
 let networking = Networking(baseURL: "http://httpbin.org")